 “We don’t have a good explanation for that,” Crane added, agreeing with an analyst that more fallout was expected, particularly for small REPs and those not owning generation.

 Given that more than 30 days have passed since the end of August (and 45 days since the middle of the month), the lack of fallout is not simply due to a lag in the ERCOT settlement process, Crane added.

 The Crane who was quoted in the article above is NRG CEO David Crane, by the way.
 And while there’s plenty to discuss in that quote, I would like to draw attention to his last statement regarding generation.
 I found it interesting that Crane admitted that companies like NRG and Energy Future Holdings (who owns TXU) and other companies like Direct Energy have advantages for also having ties to the actual energy generation part of this process.
 Crane’s statement that he expected REPs not tied to any generation resources to struggle directly counters the blog post by a Stream Energy (the largest REP in the country without any ties to generation resources) employee who stated in a blog post that the intense heat and drought in Texas this summer didn’t stress their ability to procure wholesale energy.

 Anyway, back to the initial article.
-How nasty might the summer crisis have effected the REP’s operating in the Texas deregulated electricity market?
-We’ll never know, since no one seems to be going out of business (although many companies have sold to huge energy conglomerates recently).
+How nasty might the summer crisis have effected the REP’s operating in a Texas deregulated electricity market?
+We’ll never know since no one seems to be going out of business (although many companies have sold to huge energy conglomerates recently).
 But, we might be able to speculate based on some info at the end of Paul Ring’s article:

 As a result of August, NRG lowered its forecast of adjusted EBITDA for 2011 to a range of $1.775 billion to $1.85 billion, down from the August 4 guidance of $1.9 billion to $2.0 billion.